n0t-Me/dnsProxy/README.md

 A simple project I made to learn some javascript.
 Inspired from [pi-hole](https://github.com/pi-hole/pi-hole) :P

+## How it works ?

+So it's a simple dns server that take a request forward it to `8.8.8.8` and return the response.

+But before forwarding it, it check the domain name that the user want to resolve if it's in the blacklist then block the request by echo-ing it back.

+If it wasn't there it forward it normally, I also added some caching to make things a little faster the TTL is 120 sec ( 2 min )

+Pretty simple right :D

 ## Usage

-This is a simple dns proxy by filtering the domains of ads providers you can be free from them :) you just need to add your local ip as a dns server in your router, or if you don't want to filter the whole network just set it as a dns server for your computer here is [how to do it](https://www.google.com)

-Before you start you will need a redis server.

-Install dependencies `npm install` then run `npm start` you need to provide a blacklist file in the project root directory named `blacklist.txt` you can use this [blacklist.txt](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts)

-After that you can see some metrics by visiting [localhost:8080](http://localhost:8080)
+I assume you have node.js and redis already installed if not [this may help you](https://www.google.com) :)

+1. Clone this repo

+2. Install dependencies `npm install`

+3. Run the redis server if it's not up

+4. Start the proxy `npm start` you will to enter your sudo password since we are using port 53 (priviliged port)

+5. Enjoy (unless it crashes :P)

+If you are using windows you may need to do some modifications you are on your own :)